-Skincare and household cleaners have a lot more in common than you might think — especially when it comes to effects of the chemicals lurking in some of the more traditional formulas.
+Skincare and household cleaners have a lot more in common than you might think — especially when it comes to the effects of the chemicals lurking in some of the more traditional formulas.
 And, while we might not spritz our complexions with blue-colored glass cleaners, our skin still comes in contact with the elixirs which, in turn, exposes our bodies to toxins and other health concerns due to traditional household cleaners.

 Fortunately, with the demand for natural at an all-time high on both ends of the spectrum, safe products are a lot easier to come by — and you do not have to sacrifice their effectiveness for a good spring clean.
 Up ahead, we unpack the benefits of replacing your bathroom bleachers and surface sprayers with natural cleaning formulas, including what it can do for your skin and overall health.

 Swapping your traditional products for natural household cleaners can create an overall healthier environment in your home.
 Here are the benefits of making the swap.